eevee/eev.ee/content/2015-04-24-just-enough-git-to-be-less-dangerous.markdown

 And there are further complications, like: **C** might be more than one commit, **C** might include _merge_ commits, you might edit **C** while you're at it, etc.  It can get pretty gnarly pretty fast, and it's not necessarily obvious how to resolve a wacky problem if you're not totally sure what Git is doing.

+If you do decide to experiment with rebasing, one final warning.
+In a merge, your branch is "ours", and the foreign branch is "theirs".
+But in a rebase, this is _backwards_ — you're starting from the foreign branch, and re-adding your own commits on _top_ of it, even if you thought you were rebasing your current branch.
+So from Git's perspective, your branch is "theirs", and the foreign branch is "ours"!
+This affects brute-force resolution with `git checkout --ours`, it switches around the patches in conflict markers, and it reverses "them" and "us" when describing conflicts in `git status`.
+One more reason not to rebase unless you're totally sure you understand what's going on!

+If you _do_ screw up a rebase, you can always `git rebase --abort`.
+Or, if the rebase has already finished, you can refer to the old version of the branch with the special syntax `branchname@{1}`, which means "what `branchname` pointed to before the last time it changed".
+You'd have to use `git reset --hard` to force the branch back, though, and yikes.

 ### `--force`

 Usually seen as an argument to `git push` after a rebase.
 Be super duper careful, since this will blindly overwrite whatever is on the remote.
 If you're reading this article you probably have no good reason to force-push.
 And if you think you do, you probably still don't, because Git 2.0 has `--force-with-lease` which at least defends against race conditions.